Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

 Access the Hub GUI: `Application Spaces > Profiles > Create Profile > Step by Step`:
 - Step 1: Name your Profile
-    - Choose a uniuque name, distinctive from other networking profiles for other networking profiles configured for other domain names.
+    - Choose a uniuque name, distinctive from other networking profiles configured for other domain names.
 Example `networking.mydomain.com`:
 - Step 2: Choose required traits:
     - `egress.tanzu.vmware.com`, `multicloud-cert-manager.tanzu.vmware.com`, and `multicloud-ingress.tanzu.vmware.com`.
 This will allow us to deploy the related packages in the k8s clusters with specific configuration for the Spaces that use this profile.
 More on this when we create a Space.
 - Step 3: Configure the `egress` trait: